Sennheiser TV Clear – crystal clear TV sound for the hearing impaired (AV review and soundbar update)

 Comfort – Exceed

-These are 6.9g each and are not noise-cancelling – the no-pressure design helps pulsatile tinnitus (hearing your heartbeat in your ears).
-These should be good for you if you have this itchy ear or hay fever.
+These are 6.9g each and are not noise-cancelling.
+The no-pressure design helps with pulsatile tinnitus (hearing your heartbeat in your ears).
+They should be good for you if you have this itchy ear or hay fever.

 In our tests, we used them for up to eight hours with no issues.
-The wings are excellent for fr and comfort.
+The wings are excellent for fit and comfort.

 Battery – Pass+